Our History

 SWEETHEART STATUE

 Sister Eugenia O’Laughlin's account of when the devastating fire broke out shows the promptitude of Our Lady.
 Hastily, the superior commanded the nuns and school children to leave the building.
 As she herself turned to go, she was horrified to see Sister St. Anthony, one of the older nuns, climbing the stairs.
 Following her, Reverend Mother discovered she was carrying the small statue of Our Lady.
 As the Superior watched, Sister hurried to the window on the second floor.
-She set the stature on the sill facing the fire, then knelt and prayed with great confidence: "Oh, Lady of Prompt Succor, save us or we are lost."
+She set the statue on the sill facing the fire, then knelt and prayed with great confidence: "Oh, Lady of Prompt Succor, save us or we are lost."
 At that very instant, the wind veered and the flames were blown back over their path of destruction and soon died out.

 An Ursuline Sister of the Pont-St. Esprit convent in France brought Sweetheart, the small plaster statue, to New Orleans in the 18th century.
 This Sister and two other members of her community had responded to the call for volunteers for the New Orleans community in the colony of Louisiana.